 Since the colors of the butter pecan ice cream + the orange pumpkin layer, topped with a drizzle of chocolate and caramel syrup are so vibrant, they remind me of tiger stripes.

 Wouldn’t this be a fun dessert to serve at a Halloween party?
 You could also add a few Halloween sprinkles for another fun touch.
-Another idea is to make your own graham cracker crust and pat it into the bottom of an 8 Inch Square Glass Baking Dish.
-Finish making the recipe as directed.

 Finally, instead of serving pie slices you can cut the dessert into squares.
 Either way, this really is a great recipe.